 - Click Configure factor.

-- Select the country your phone number is from in the Country drop-down list.
+- Select the country your phone number is from the Country dropdown list.

 - Type your phone number in the Phone number field.
 Do not include the country code, leave out any dashes, and leave out the leading zero if your country's phone system uses them.